esphome/esphome-docs/components/lvgl/widgets.rst

 .. tip::

     The Button Matrix widget supports the :ref:`key_collector` to collect the button presses as key press sequences for further automations.
+Check out :ref:`lvgl-cookbook-keypad` for an example.

 .. _lvgl-widget-checkbox: